antony/unquirer/readme.md

     {
       type: 'input',
       name: 'favColor',
-      message: 'What's your favorite color',
+      message: "What's your favorite color",
       validate: answer => {
         if (answer === 'yellow') { return true }
         return "You can only like yellow!"